krnekhelesh/NSTrain/README.md

 NSTrain is a train Scheduler for NS Railways.
 It provides current train travel information.
 NPlease note that this application is my own personal project and is in no way officially affliated with NS.

-At the moment, there is no launchpad PPA nor a .deb file.
-The easiest way to run the application is by,
+The easiest way to run NSTrain is by adding the PPA and then installing it from there.
+The PPA support both Ubuntu 12.04 (Precise) and Ubuntu 12.10 (Quantal).

-+ ```git clone git://github.com/krnekhelesh/NSTrain.git```
++ ```sudo add-apt-repository ppa:nik90/nstrain && sudo apt-get update && sudo apt-get install nstrain```
-+ Then run ```python nstrain.py``` from the directory where you cloned the repository into.
++ Search for nstrain in the Unity dash and run it.

 The configuration file used by NSTrain is stored at *~/.config/NSTrain*.
 Delete that file if you want to start fresh.